grafana/alloy/docs/sources/reference/stdlib/targets.md

 * The first two inputs are a of type `list(map(string))`.
 The keys of the map are strings.
   The value for each key could have any Alloy type such as a string, integer, map, or a capsule.
 * The third input is an array containing strings.
 The strings are the keys whose value has to match for maps to be joined.

-If the set of keys don't identify a map uniquely, the resulting output may contain more maps than the total sum of maps from both input arrays.

 ### Examples